Updated July 26, 2018

 We may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.

-When you register with Acurian, or complete a prequalification questionnaire associated with a particular trial, you indicate your consent for Acurian to store your Personal Information in our database and contact you about clinical trials for which you may be eligible by various means, including telephone, email, and US mail.
+When you register with Acurian, or complete a prequalification questionnaire associated with a particular trial, you indicate your consent for Acurian and its affiliates to store your Personal Information in our database and contact you about clinical trials for which you may be eligible by various means, including telephone, email, and US mail.
 You also have the option of receiving emails regarding new postings to our site, including news or new clinical trials.
-In addition, Acurian may contact you periodically when we have provided new functionality to our website, so that you may take advantage of the new services.
+In addition, we may contact you periodically when we have provided new functionality to our websites or applications, so that you may take advantage of the new services.
 If you receive a text message from us and would like to discontinue such messages, you may reply with the word “STOP.”
 Providing a telephone number constitutes your consent for Acurian to contact you at that number for the purposes outlined in this Policy.

 Cookies / Tracking Technologies

 First-party cookies are enabled and controlled by our web team, which is established on U.S. territory.
-Our websites also place cookies for the purpose of serving Acurian-sponsored advertisements at third-party websites, and for the purpose of performing various cost analyses relating to the site.
+Our websites and applications also place cookies for the purpose of serving Acurian-, and Acurian affiliates-sponsored advertisements at third-party websites and applications, and for the purpose of performing various cost analyses relating to the site.

-As is true of most web sites, we gather certain information automatically and store it in log files.
+As is true of most web sites and applications, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.